ahamadshaik/GutenbergData_Genre_Classification/README.md

 # Gutenberg Data_Genre_Classification
 - Genre Identification on subset of a Gutenberg corpus.
-- Assigning a book to its genre, using a supervised models.
+- Assigning a book to its genre, using various supervised models and compare the performance.

 ## Dataset:
 - The corpus consist of 996 HTML files.
 Each file is a fiction book.